Click on this text to listen to, and watch, a conversation between LBJ and his White House handler Walt Rostow (JEW) regarding

 Israel returning all the territories captured in the war.
 In September 1968, Johnson explained, “We are not the ones

-that a return to the situation of 4 June 1967 will not bring peace.
-There must be secure and there must be recognized
+however, that a return to the situation of 4 June 1967 will not bring peace.
+There must be secure and there

-borders.
+must be recognized borders.
 Some such lines must be agreed to by the neighbors involved.”
-Goldberg later noted, “Resolution
+Goldberg

-Germany sometime in the mid-eighteenth century.
-Later they moved to Bourbon, Kentucky and eventually settled
+Maryland from Germany sometime in the mid-eighteenth century.
+Later they moved to Bourbon, Kentucky and eventually

 According to Jewish law, if a person’s mother is Jewish, then that person is automatically